This homemade preserved applesauce recipe is simple to make and delicious! Make up a batch of this old-fashioned treat to enjoy the entire year.

 Homemade preserved applesauce is quite an easy process.
 Because it is a high acid food, the water-bath canning method is used.
 Preserved applesauce will last up to two years on the shelf, but I promise you that it will not be there for long.

-For years I ran the cooked apples through a hand food seive, but two years ago I asked Santa to bring me a Weston food strainer and sauce maker like this one.
+For years I ran the cooked apples through a hand food mill, but two years ago I asked Santa to bring me a Weston food strainer and sauce maker like this one.
 Although it is still a manual crank (you can purchase an electric version), it is MUCH easier than my old way and far less mess.
 Plus, this system produces a nice consistent sauce.

 After the sauce is seasoned to your liking, ladle that pink goodness into half-pint or pint jars.
 Wipe the rims of the jars with a cloth dipped in white vinegar and place a new, clean lid.
 Screw on a band to fingertip tightness.